tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step5_components_object.md

 ## Re-using response objects {#reusing_objects}

-In the [Step 4: The paths object](pubapis_openapi_step4_paths_object.html), when we described the [`responses` object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#responsesObject) object in the `paths` object, even with just a simple placeholder, we used a [`schema`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#schemaObject) object to describe the model for the request or response.
+In [Step 4: The paths object](pubapis_openapi_step4_paths_object.html), when we described the [`responses` object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#responsesObject) in the `paths` object, even with just a simple placeholder, we used a [`schema`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#schemaObject) object to describe the model for the request or response.
 The `schema` refers to the data structure (the fields, values, and hierarchy of the various objects and properties of a JSON or YAML object &mdash; see [What is a schema?](https://spacetelescope.github.io/understanding-json-schema/about.html#what-is-a-schema)).

 {% include random_ad.html %}